fmqa/samplecnn-speech-detection/README.md

 SampleCNN is trained with the recommended dropout value of 0.5; A cyclic learning rate scheduler (`CyclicLR`) is used to cycle through the range of learning rates and momentum hyperparameters for SGD.

 Training samples are continously produced through randomized window sampling.
 The model receives 59049 samples (around ~3.7s @ 16 kHz) as an input.
 Each track in GTZAN is 30s long.
 With 120 tracks, the total number of example windows is `((16000*30)-59049+1)*120 = 50514240`.
-However, training for 4000 batches (with e.g. 32 sample windows per batch, about 128000 example in total) is sufficient to produce a usable model.
+However, training for 4000 batches (with e.g. 32 sample windows per batch, about 128000 examples in total) is sufficient to produce a usable model.

 ## Test